-Building More Metrics Into Your API Branding Strategy To Quantify Your Reach18 Mar 2014
+Building More Metrics Into Your API Branding Strategy To Quantify Your Reach

 I use both Bitly and Google shortened URLs to track activity across my networks.
 I don’t just track click throughs, I also track image impressions for many of my projects and partners.
 This usage of shortened URLs lets me quantity the scope of my network, and understand interest across the network in the form of impression and click-throughs.